Skip to main content

 Wine writer, author and presenter

-I worked at ACP Media in Auckland between 1997 and 2008 and have written weekly wine columns for many years for The New Zealand Herald, The Post, the Christchurch Press, Waikato Times, Capital Times, Capital magazine and many other publications.
-My work in magazines, newspapers and communications spans 30 years and over that time, I have carved a niche in wine through my books (15 published books by New Holland NZ and HarperCollins), my wine presentations and my own wine education - I have the Wine & Spirit Trust's highest qualification; the Level 4 Diploma.
+My experience as a journalist spans three decades, including working for ACP Media (the largest magazine company in Aotearoa New Zealand at the time) in Auckland between 1997 and 2008.
+I have since written weekly wine columns for many years for The New Zealand Herald, The Post, the Christchurch Press, Waikato Times, Capital Times, Capital magazine and many other publications.
+My work in magazines, newspapers and communications has seen me carve a niche in wine through writing books (15 published books by New Holland NZ and HarperCollins), presenting and teaching wine qualifications, including for the Wine & Spirit Education Trust (WSET) and the New Zealand Qualifications Authority's Certificate in Wine, awarded by the New Zealand School of Food &^ Wine.
+I hold the WSET's highest qualification; the Level 4 Diploma.

-I have won several awards for my writing, including Best Wine Guide in the World (English speaking) 2003 for Joelle Thomson's Under $15 Wine Guide (New Holland publishers).
+I have won several awards for my writing, including, among others, Best Wine Guide in the World (English speaking) 2003 for Joelle Thomson's Under $15 Wine Guide (New Holland publishers).

 Meet Joelle

-Wine and words are both close to my heart and this website brings them together with a deep dive into wine and its compelling blend of geography, history, taste and the people who make it.
+Wine and words are close to my heart and this website brings both them together with a deep dive into wine and its compelling blend of geography, history, taste, flavour and the people who find it as fascinating to make as I do to write about.

-I wrote my first wine column in 1994 and have since studied the Wine & Spirits Education Trust Diploma (WSET Dip).
-I am a trained journalist and author of 15 published books about wine (New Holland HarperCollins NZ) as well as writing awards for my work in journalism.
+I wrote my first wine column in 1994 and have since studied wine, judged it in competitions, taught wine qualifications, sold it and collected it.
+I have the highest qualification of the Wine & Spirits Education Trust Diploma (WSET Dip).
+I am a trained journalist and author of 15 published books about wine (New Holland HarperCollins NZ) and writing awards for my work in journalism.

 Best of... stories about great wines